ScienceCommons/curate_science/README.md

 ==============
 [![Build Status](https://travis-ci.org/ScienceCommons/curate_science.svg?branch=master)](https://travis-ci.org/ScienceCommons/curate_science)

-*Transparent and Credible Evidence.*
+*Science Deliciously User-Friendly and Accessible.*

-Code base of **[Curate Science](https://CurateScience.org)**, a unified curation system and platform to verify that research is **transparent and credible**.
+Code base of **[Curate Science](https://CurateScience.org)**, a unified curation system and platform to ensure that research is **transparent and credible**.
 A central problem in academic research is determining whether a paper's reported evidence can be trusted.
 In science, evidence is only considered trustworthy/credible if it is transparently reported and has survived scrutiny from peers via follow-up replications/re-analyses.
 No platform, however, currently exists to verify (and track) the transparency and credibility of research.

 Curate Science aims to solve this holy grail problem of academic research, by allowing researchers, journals, universities, funders, teachers, journalists, and the general public to ensure:
 1.  *Transparency*: Ensure that research meets minimum transparency standards appropriate to the article type and methodologies used.